 According to Article 21(3) of the CACM Regulation, when the intraday capacity calculation for specific ID CC MTUs does not lead to the final flow-based parameters due to, inter alia, a technical failure in the tools, an error in the communication infrastructure, or corrupted or missing input data, the Core TSOs and the CCC shall define the missing parameters by calculating the default flow-based parameters.
 The calculation of default flow-based parameters shall be based on previously calculated flow-based parameters for the same delivery market time unit.
-The latest (intraday or day-ahead) available flow-based domain, which may be corrected during local validation in accordance with Article 19, for the considered delivery hour is first converted to zero Core balance.
+The latest (intraday or day-ahead) available flow-based domain for the considered delivery hour is first converted to zero Core balance.
 The RAM on each CNEC (including allocation constraints) is then decreased by the adjustments for minRAM and LTA inclusion (if present).
 The redundant constraints are removed, and pre-solved constraints are adjusted for the Core net positions resulting from the SDAC and the SIDC.